 Fertilizer requirements differ for each type of grass, which will affect the lawn fertilizer schedule in Texas.
 Bermuda grass, for example, typically needs more nitrogen per year than Zoysia grass or St. Augustine grass.

 Environmental conditions also affect when to fertilize grass in Texas.
 Fertilizing should be less frequent for grass growing in moderate to heavy shade, where root systems tend to be weaker.
 The different shade trees in Houston may prevent your grass from needing much fertilizer at all.
 Fertilizing too much will only weaken the root system further, making it more vulnerable to diseases and stress.

-Lawns in areas with high rainfall need more nitrogen per year than dry areas.
+Lawns in Texas areas with high rainfall need more nitrogen per year than dry areas.
 Fertilizer also needs to be applied more frequently for grasses growing on sandy soil than those growing in clay soil.

-Another consideration is the desired outcome; if you want a lush, green lawn, you might want higher amounts of nitrogen.
+Another consideration is the desired outcome; if you want a lush, green lawn in Texas, you might want higher amounts of nitrogen.
 That also increases the frequency of mowing, so those who want to minimize lawn maintenance may want nitrogen to be applied at rates on the lower end of the recommended amount.

 What is the best time to fertilize your lawn in Texas?
 And how often to fertilize your Texas lawn?
 The Texas fertilizer schedule for St. Augustine and Zoysia grass starts after the second mowing of the lawn for the season — usually about six weeks after the last frost — when the grass is actively growing and will utilize the nitrogen quickly.
 Several weeks after complete green-up is when to fertilize Bermuda grass in Texas.

-Between June and August, continue to apply fertilizer every four to eight weeks, not exceeding the recommended limit for nitrogen for the type of grass and site conditions.
+Between June and August, continue to apply lawn fertilizer every four to eight weeks, not exceeding the recommended limit for nitrogen for the type of grass and site conditions.